 If you’re like most people, you probably have a TV that’s mounted on the wall.
 And if you’re like most people, you probably don’t have a frame around it.
 Well, today is your lucky day!
 I’m going to show you how to build a TV art frame for your wall mounted TV in just five easy steps.
 Let’s get started!

 I will be the first to admit that I enjoy watching television.
-I love watching hgtv, sports and some of my favorite shows.
-So it is not a surprise that we have a lot of TV’s in our home.
-Today I am going to share with you how we built a frame for the TV on the wall in our master bedroom.
-I am thrilled that I found SANUS as a great solution to get a fixed position mount for our TV.
+I love watching hgtv, sports, and some of my favorite shows.
+So it is not a surprise that we have a lot of televisions in our home.
+Today I am going to share how we built a TV art frame for our master bedroom.

 Step One – Replace the TV Mount

 The first step was to find a fixed position TV mount.
 I worked with SANUS and ordered their Premium Series Fixed-Position Mount for a 42″ – 90″ flat panel tv.
 (Our TV measures 50″ x 33″.)

 Step Two – Select the Design

 Next, you need to decide on what you want your TV frame to look like.
 I went to my favorite visual search engine, Pinterest, and found this TV frame and this TV frame.
 They were both pretty similar and offered nice tutorials on how to build them.

 Step Three – Select Your Materials

 This is what I used to build the frame for a TV: